MarcoReidelbach/MaRDMO-Plugin/README.md

 The questionnaire allows a standardized documentation of interdisciplinary workflows related to mathematics, where the connection to "real" experiments or theoretical approaches, like simulations, is possible and desired.

-The Export/Query Plugin allows the user to export his documented workflow into a standardized Markdown template.
+The Export/Query Plugin allows the user to export documented workflows into a standardized Markdown template.
 It also offers the possibility to publish the documented workflow directly on the [MaRDI Portal](https://portal.mardi4nfdi.de/wiki/Portal)* and to integrate it into the MaRDI knowledge graph.
-The Query App in turn allows the user to search the stored workflows based on individual components.
+The query functionality in turn allows the user to search the stored workflows based on individual components.

-The functionality of the Export/Query App is captured in the questionnaire, so that a single button controls everything.
+The functionality of the Export/Query Plugin is captured in the questionnaire, such that a single button controls everything.

 *For the time being, there is no connection to the MaRDI knowledge graph and portal, hence a local knowledge graph is used for testing.
 The three searchable components are Research Objective, Methods and Input Data.